 What is gorge walking?

 Gorge walking, or gorge scrambling, is the ultimate way to explore mountain streams – and you’ll have a lot of fun along the way.
-You’ll need an expert instructor for this activity: follow them as you teeter across narrow ledges, climb and hop from rock to rock, jump into pools and squeeze your way around narrow, water-filled valleys.
+You’ll need an accredited gorge walking or gorge scrambling provider for this activity: follow them as you teeter across narrow ledges, climb and hop from rock to rock, jump into pools and squeeze your way around narrow, water-filled valleys.
 It’s a real adrenaline thrill.

 What do you wear gorge walking?

 To feel and stay safe while gorge walking, it’s important to be kitted out.
-It’s worth checking with your organiser what you’ll need to bring, but this will generally include:
+It’s worth checking with your accredited provider what you’ll need to bring, but this will generally include:

 - a swimsuit or trunks to wear underneath the wetsuit provided;

 - anything you want to wear over the wetsuit;